aimms/language-reference/data-communication-components/text-reports-and-output-listing/the-put-statement.rst

 -  the newline operator ``/``.

-These three operators are explained in :numref:`table:report.put-pos`, where the symbols :math:`k` and :math:`l` are expressions evaluating to integers.
+These three operators are explained in :ref:`this table <table:report.put-pos>`, where the symbols :math:`k` and :math:`l` are expressions evaluating to integers.